freee/a11y-guidelines/en/source/intro/contributing.rst

 Executing ``yaml2rst``
 ======================

-Executing the ``tools/yaml2rst/yaml2rst.py`` script allows you to generate the necessary reStructuredText files.
+Executing the ``tools/yaml2rst/yaml2rst.py`` script allows you to generate the necessary reST files.
 There are several command-line options, but the following two are necessary for manual execution:

 ``--lang`` or ``-l`` option
-   Specifies the language of the reStructuredText files to output.
+   Specifies the language of the reST files to output.
 Specify :samp:`ja` for Japanese and :samp:`en` for English.
 ``--basedir`` or ``-b`` option
    Specifies the directory where the :file:`data` directory is located.
-This processes the YAML files in this directory to output reStructuredText files.
+This processes the YAML files in this directory to output reST files.

-For example, executing the following in the repository's root directory outputs the Japanese reStructuredText files in the :file:`ja/source/inc` and :file:`ja/source/faq` directories.
+For example, executing the following in the repository's root directory outputs the Japanese reST files in the :file:`ja/source/inc` and :file:`ja/source/faq` directories.

 .. code:: shell